bluedynamics/agx.dev/README.rst

 agx.dev
 =======

-This is the installation buildout for AGX.
+This is the installation and development buildout for AGX.

-This package includes the source checkouts of AGX related packages and code for wiring the several available generators together (see src/agx/dev/confloader.py).
+This package includes the source checkouts of AGX related packages (in devsrc/ after having run buildout) and code for wiring the several available generators together (see src/agx/dev/confloader.py).

 Full documentation is available `here <http://agx.me>`_.